Trump viewed Ukraine as adversary, not ally, witnesses say

 Trump's former homeland security adviser, Tom Bossert, said Giuliani had done Trump a disservice by pushing the false story.

-On the call, Trump went on to ask Zelenskiy to also look into Burisma, the Ukraine gas company with links to his 2020 presidential rival, Joe Biden's family.
-Biden's son, Hunter, served on the board when the former vice president was the Obama administration's main emissary to Ukraine.
+On the call, Trump went on to ask Zelenskiy to also look into Burisma, the Ukraine gas company with links to Biden's family.
+Biden's son Hunter served on the board when the former vice president was the Obama administration's main emissary to Ukraine.

 Mulvaney said the request was not improper because Trump wanted help with the 2016 investigation rather than looking ahead to 2020.
 It is against the law to seek or receive help of value from a foreign entity in U.S. elections.